Cox rings of moduli of quasi parabolic principal bundles and the K-Pieri rule: Introduction

-In the case $m = 2,$ the parabolic subgroups $P, P^*$ are equal, in this case we set $n = a + b$.
-This case is studied by Castravet and Tevelev in \cite{CT}, where the algebra $V_{\vec{p}}(n)$ is shown to be a Cox-Nagata ring.
-This means that $V_{\vec{p}}(n)$ is the algebra of invariants by a certain non-reductive (additive) group action on a polynomial ring, and can be identified with the Cox ring of a blow-up of a projective space.
-Sturmfels and Xu also study this case in \cite{StXu}, where they construct a SAGBI (Subalgebra Analogue of Gr\"obner Bases for Ideals) degeneration $V_{\tree}(n)$ of $V_{\vec{p}}(n)$ for generic $\vec{p}$, for each trivalent tree $\tree$ with $n$ leaves.
-The degenerations $V_{\tree}(n)$ constructed in \cite{StXu} are notable as they are affine semigroup algebras which have also been studied by Buczy\'{n}ska and Wi\'{s}niewski \cite{BW} in the context of mathematical biology.
-The algebras $V_{\tree}(n)$ are the coordinate rings of the $\Z/2\Z$ group-based phylogenetic statistical models.
-Generators for the ideal of relations presenting these coordinate rings are important for applications of these models, to that end Buczy\'{n}ska and Wi\'{s}niewski prove results for $V_{\tree}(n)$ which imply Theorem \ref{main} in the $SL_2(\C)$ case, via the degeneration techniques in \cite{StXu}.
+When $m = 2,$ the parabolic subgroups $P, P^*$ are equal, this case is studied by Castravet and Tevelev in \cite{CT}, where the algebra $V_{\vec{p}}(n)$ is shown to be a Cox-Nagata ring.
+This means that $V_{\vec{p}}(n)$ is the algebra of invariants by a certain non-reductive group action on a polynomial ring, and can be identified with the Cox ring of a blow-up of a projective space.
+Sturmfels and Xu also study this case in \cite{StXu}, where they construct a SAGBI degeneration $V_{\tree}(n)$ of $V_{\vec{p}}(n)$ for generic $\vec{p}$.
+Here $\tree$ is a piece of combinatorial data, it denotes a trivalent tree with $n$ ordered leaves.
+The degenerations $V_{\tree}(n)$ constructed in \cite{StXu} are affine semigroup algebras (see Section \ref{semigroup-algebras-section}) are also studied by Buczy\'{n}ska and Wi\'{s}niewski \cite{BW} in the context of mathematical biology.
+Buczy\'{n}ska and Wi\'{s}niewski prove results for $V_{\tree}(n)$ which imply Theorem \ref{main} in the $\mathrm{SL}_2(\C)$ case, by way of the degeneration constructed in \cite{StXu}.

-In this paper we also employ degeneration methods, developed in \cite{M4} from elements of conformal field theory (see below).
-The tree combinatorics is still present, however it stems from a relationship to the moduli of marked genus $0$ curves $\bar{\mathcal{M}}_{0, n},$ rather than a SAGBI construction.
-It would be interesting to find a SAGBI construction for $V_{\vec{p}}(a, b)$ in the general case, and also an interpretation of this algebra as the invariants of an additive group action on a polynomial ring.